-Legislative requirements passed in 2016 required DEP to include in FL-SOLARIS conservation lands and easements within the state of Florida that are owned and retained by federal government, counties and municipalities.
+Legislative requirements passed in 2016 (253.87, Florida Statutes) required DEP to include in FL-SOLARIS conservation lands and easements within the state of Florida that are owned and retained by federal government, counties and municipalities.
 CLEAR is the resulting system that enables DEP to meet this requirement.
 The goal of the legislation is to create a single source of conservation land data, governed by standards to ensure accurate and consistent data and reporting.

 What is conservation?

-A. Maintaining this state’s unique natural resources; protecting air, land, and water quality; promoting water resource development to meet the needs of natural systems and residents of this state; promoting restoration activities on public lands; and providing lands for natural resource based recreation.
+Maintaining this state’s unique natural resources; protecting air, land, and water quality; promoting water resource development to meet the needs of natural systems and residents of this state; promoting restoration activities on public lands; and providing lands for natural resource based recreation.

 What is conservation land?

 What is a permanent conservation easement?

-A. A permanent conservation easement is a perpetual right or interest in real property that is appropriate to retaining land or water areas predominantly in their natural, scenic, open, agricultural or wooded condition; retaining such areas as suitable habitat for fish, plants or wildlife; retaining the structural integrity or physical appearance of sites or properties of historical, architectural, archaeological or cultural significance; or maintaining existing land uses and which prohibits or limits certain identified (often detrimental) activities.
+A permanent conservation easement is a perpetual right or interest in real property that is appropriate to retaining land or water areas predominantly in their natural, scenic, open, agricultural or wooded condition; retaining such areas as suitable habitat for fish, plants or wildlife; retaining the structural integrity or physical appearance of sites or properties of historical, architectural, archeological or cultural significance; or maintaining existing land uses and which prohibits or limits certain identified (often detrimental) activities.

 What is a Financially Disadvantaged Small Community?